The Raise Trap: Why Earning More Never Feels Like Enough

 When your spending is tethered to your earnings, you’ve created a system where you will never feel financially free regardless of how much you earn.
 There is no income level where the treadmill stops on its own.
 It only stops when you deliberately step off.

 Stepping off means decoupling your lifestyle from your income.
-It means deciding what a good life costs for you and then holding that line even as your income grows.
-The growing gap between the two becomes your wealth, your freedom, your optionality.
+It means figuring out what a good life actually costs for you, and then holding that number steady while your income climbs past it.

 Every January, I sit down and do an annual financial review.
 Part of that review is recalculating my automatic transfer amount based on my income and fixed costs.
 When my income goes up, the transfer goes up.
 My lifestyle stays roughly flat.
-I already live in a place I like.
-I already eat well.
-I already travel.
-There’s nothing I need that a raise would unlock.
+I've written before that this is the highest-leverage habit in personal finance, and I mean it.

 What to Read Next